The music is published by Robosoft Music - click button above for music sales.

 As a singing teacher he brings experience, knowledge and patience to the teaching task.
-See button above for details.
+See 'Singing lessons in Woking' button above for details.

 'The Tempest' - A contemporary classical grand opera.
 Much appreciated by the audiences at Guildford Opera's premiere performance.